CouchCMS/Documentation/src/contents/miscellaneous/shortcodes.md

 This _kfunctions.php_ file provides an entry into Couch for your custom code.

-<p class="error">**CAUTION:** Please remember that since your code gets included into Couch core runtime, any PHP error within it might cause Couch not to execute at all!</p>
+**CAUTION:** Please remember that since your code gets included into Couch core runtime, any PHP error within it might cause Couch not to execute at all! {.error}

 So the first step in creating a shortcode is to (if not already present) create a PHP script file named _kfunctions.php_ and place it within your client's site along with the other Couch managed templates.